amadanmath/s3downloader/README.md

   </p>
 ```

-Once you have downloaded ".jsonl.enc" files, you can collect them into a
+Once you have downloaded `.jsonl.enc` files, you can collect them into a
 single JSONL file: